Absorption Models

 Covariates: wt

-Dynamical variables: Depot, Transit1, Transit2, Transit3, Transit4, Transit5, Central
+Dynamical system variables: Depot, Transit1, Transit2, Transit3, Transit4, Transit5, Central

 Derived: